-SUMMARY: Senate Bill 3, Printer's Number 1609, creates a stand-alone act entitled the Medical Marijuana Act and establishes a program for the use of medical marijuana (MM) to be administered by the Department of Health (DOH).
-Some provisions of this act are effective immediately.
-The remainder of the Act takes effect upon issuance of temporary regulations or 18 months from the date of enactment, whichever is sooner.
+SUMMARY: Senate Bill 3, Printer's Number 1690, creates a stand-alone act entitled the Medical Marijuana Act and establishes a program for the use of medical marijuana (MM) to be administered by the Department of Health (DOH).
+This legislation is effective in 30 days.